wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/DisasterRecovery.md

 ### Move the files to the new device

-When Edge Data Store is installed on the new device, the new system has a default configuration.
+When EDS is installed on the new device, the new system has a default configuration.
 Perform the following steps to copy the backed up storage and configuration folders to the new device:

 1. Open a terminal window and stop the Edge Data Store service using the following command: